gerardnynkeu/Portfolio-Data-Analytics/TABLEAU-Customer Sales Analysis/README.md

 This project showcases a Customer Sales Analysis using Tableau for data visualization and business intelligence.

+Customer-Sales-Analysis/
-Customer-Sales-Analysis/ │── README.md # Project documentation │── Tableau-Dashboard.twbx # Tableau workbook │── dataset/ # Raw dataset used for analysis
+│── 📜 README.md  # Project documentation
+│── 📊 Tableau-Dashboard.twbx  # Tableau workbook
+│── 📁 dataset  # Raw dataset used for analysis

 ## How to Use